 Florence Chiles - Greenwood

-Florence Adams Chiles 70. of 126 Dunbar Drive, Raintree Subdivision passed February 13, 2017 at Self Regional Medical Center.
-Funeral arrangements are incomplete and will be announced.
+Mrs. Florence Adams Chiles 70, of 126 Dunbar Drive, Greenwood passed February 13, 2017 at Self Regional Medical Center.
+She was born in Greenwood County April 16, 1946 a daughter of William Adams and Fannie Cater Adams.

 Start the conversation, or Read more at GwdToday.com.